 - Financial Governance is good and continuously improving.
-The chair of the committee has a long-standing financial background within the banking sector and this allows others to develop their understanding. - Resources, Audit, Risk and Finance Committee regularly reports back to the Full Governing Board on financial matters and keeps all Governors aware of any significant changes. - Monitoring reports are reviewed weekly with the Headteacher and School Business Manager. - Monthly budget monitoring reports are issued to the Chair of Resources, Audit, Risk and Finance Committee.
+The board work collectively to ensure they are skilled and confident to pose challenge with regard to financial matters - Resources, Audit, Risk and Finance Committee regularly reports back to the Full Governing Board on financial matters and keeps all Governors aware of any significant changes. - Monthly budget monitoring reports are issued to the Chair of Resources, Audit, Risk and Finance Committee.
 Half-termly budget monitoring reports are reviewed by the Resources, Audit and Finance Committee. - Annual internal audit assessment and report provided to the Governors for continual monitoring and improvement.